 How to Do the Leg Press

 Sit in the leg press seat, and place your feet in the middle of the sled, about shoulder-width apart.
 Press the sled out of the rack, lower the safety bars, and then slowly lower the sled towards your chest until your thighs break 90 degrees.
-Press the sled back up but do not lockout your knees.
-If your lower back or hips are lifting off the seat as you drive the weight back up, you’re using too much weight.
+Press the sled back up but do not lock out your knees.
+If your lower back or hips lift off the seat as you drive the weight back up, you’re going too far down.

-This deadlift variation is nearly identical to the standard deadlift, except that you lower the weight to mid-shin level.
-Therefore, you use less weight and lift with greater control.
-The Romanian deadlift helps you build muscle, improve your regular deadlift, and strengthens your hips and lower back — which results in a lesser chance of injury performing similar movements.
+This deadlift variation is nearly identical to the standard deadlift, except that you lower the barbell to mid-shin level by driving your hips back while keeping your core engaged with tension on your hamstrings and glutes.
+The Romanian deadlift is regarded as one of the best physique development variations, helping you build muscle, improve your regular deadlift, and strengthen your hips and lower back, resulting in a lesser chance of injury performing similar movements.

 Benefits of the Romanian Deadlift

-- The Romanian deadlift forces you to lift lighter weight with more control, strengthing your hips and lower back.
+- The Romanian deadlift forces you to lift lighter weight with more control, strengthening your hips and lower back.

 - This move will carry over to your traditional deadlift.

-- The slow and controlled movement will help to build more hamstring muscle.
+- The slow and controlled movement will help to build more hamstring muscle and strength.

 How to Do the Romanian Deadlift

-Load a barbell up with less weight than you would for a traditional deadlift, but get in the same deadlift position — feet shoulder-width apart, and hands gripping the bar just outside the knees.
-Raise your chest up and then drop your hips and pull up on the bar until your hips are fully locked out.
-Now, push your hips back, keep your back straight, and lower the bar until it’s in the middle of your shins.
+Load a barbell up with less weight than you would for a traditional deadlift, but get in the same deadlift position — feet shoulder-width apart and hands gripping the bar just outside the knees.
+Raise your chest up and then drop your hips and pull-up on the bar until your hips are fully locked out.
+Now, push your hips back and lower the bar until it’s in the middle of your shins.
 You should feel a stretch in your hamstrings.
+Finish by driving your hips forward, bringing the weight back up to the starting position.

 This bodyweight hamstring curl has you kneel, with your feet anchored behind you, and lower your body towards the ground by flexing only your knees.
 This puts the onus on the hamstrings, and the hamstrings alone, to support your body weight.
 The Nordic hamstring curl is an excellent move to build muscle and prevent injury.
 One study in the Journal Physiotherapy had 50 elite soccer teams in Denmark complete their usual hamstring training for 10 weeks during a mid-season break.
 Half of the teams added two to three sets of five to 12 reps of Nordic hamstring curls one to three sessions per week.
 During that season, the group that added the Nordic curls had 15 total hamstring injuries compared to 52 in the non-Nordic curl group.
 (1)